-About Mountain View Elementary School: The School is a public elementary school established in 1966 as part of the Goleta Union School District.
-The school has a history of exemplary student performance and is regularly ranked as one of the highest achieving schools in Santa Barbara County.
-In 2013, Mountain View School’s outstanding test scores ranked #1 in Santa Barbara County, and they were awarded a “California Distinguished Schools” recognition.
-The School has approximately 350 students in Kindergarten through Grade 6.
-It serves an attendance area stretching from Cathedral Oaks to Mountain Drive.
-The School’s Principal is Ned Schoenwetter.
+Mountain View School is a public elementary school established in 1966 as part of the Goleta Union School District.
+With approximately 350 students in grades K-6, the school has a history of exemplary student performance and is regularly ranked as one of the highest achieving schools in Santa Barbara County.
+Outstanding test scores earned Mountain View a rating of #1 in Santa Barbara County in 2013, and it was awarded a “California Distinguished Schools” recognition that same year.

 What is the MVS Foundation?